PowerCap® Grid Stabilisation

 How PowerCap® Contributes to Grid Stabilisation

 The perceived intermittency of renewable energy has often been pointed to as the driving argument against adopting a sustainable energy model.
 Now, however, with surprise blackouts, peak tariffs, and grid load-shedding, people are looking to leave the once ‘dependable grid’ for good.
-Unfortunately, this is not yet a viable option as the existing pole and wire infrastructure is too great of an asset to entirely abandon.
-As it turns out, renewable energy is the answer after all.
-As more energy storage (and particularly VPN networks) come online, pressure will be taken off the grid to create a sustainable equilibrium.
+As more energy storage (and particularly VPN networks) come online, pressure will be taken off the grid to create a sustainable energy balance.
 PowerCap®’s graphene-based energy storage technology is perfect for the task due to its grid monitoring capabilities.
 The PowerCap® system actively recognizes when to shed vs store energy to best suit the owner’s energy preference and is recyclable at the end of its 25-year lifespan.

 The Need for Power Plant Energy Storage